robirr/HA-Mealie-Barcode-Scanner/README.md

 The minimum required hardware would be:
 - An ESP8266 or ESP32 development board which can be brought widely on ebay or Aliexpress for under £5 (GBP). (e.g. [https://www.ebay.co.uk/itm/166478265403](https://www.ebay.co.uk/itm/166478265403))
-- A suitable barcode scanner board such as GM67 which can be brought widely on ebay and Aliexpress for around £20 (GBP). (e.g. [https://www.ebay.co.uk/itm/365225165259](https://www.ebay.co.uk/itm/365225165259))
+- A suitable barcode scanner board such as GM67 which can be brought widely on ebay and Aliexpress for under £20 (GBP). (e.g. [https://www.ebay.co.uk/itm/365225165259](https://www.ebay.co.uk/itm/365225165259))

 ![Prototype device](assets/images/prototype_gm67.png)

-Optionally, you could also add a screen or LEDs to indicate if a scanned product was successfully identified.
+Optionally, you could also add a screen and/or LEDs to indicate if a scanned product was successfully identified.
 You could also add buttons to switch the scanner on and off, or even to change which list you would like the product adding to.
 I might add these features to my eventual solution.

 #### Wiring
 We need to wire the GM67 to the ESP board.
 Which pins on the ESP board you choose to use is up to you but your ESPhome YAML needs to match the pins.
 The below table shows the wiring colours and pins for the example ESPHome YAML files.

 > [!CAUTION]
 > The wiring colours of the cable provided with the GM67 are not standard.
 Care should be taken to ensure the correct wiring in order to not damage either the GM67 or the ESP board.
 Do not rely on the wiring colours as the cable provided may not be the same as the one I received.
+Check the GM67 manual (linked below) for pinout information.

 | GM67 Board UART/TTL Pin | ESP Board Pin | Supplied Wire Colour |
 | ----------------------- | ------------- | -------------------- |